FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/camera_calibration/camera-calibration.rst

    optimization to arrive at the optimal parameters.
 -  For the rest of us, here we explain how to calibrate your camera using `3DF Zephyr
    <https://www.3dflow.net/3df-zephyr-free/>`__, which is
-   extremely easy to use and can provide fair data.
+   extremely easy to use and can provide reasonable results.

 Calibrating with 3DF Zephyr
 ---------------------------